Kolzsticks/next-js-jwt-auth/README.md

 ### Login Page (`app/login/page.tsx`)
 - **Functionality:**
   - Renders a Tailwind CSS-styled login form.
+  - Imports and uses the **LoginButton** component from `app/components/LoginButton.tsx` to handle form submission.
-  - Submits form data to the login API and displays inline error messages if needed.
+  - Displays inline error messages if validation fails or credentials are invalid.
   - Redirects the user to the dashboard upon successful login.

+### Login Button Component (`app/components/LoginButton.tsx`)
+- **Functionality:**
+  - A client component that renders the login button.
+  - Handles form submission logic or can be used in conjunction with the login page for a cleaner separation of concerns.

 ### Dashboard Page (`app/dashboard/page.tsx`)
 - **Functionality:**
-  - A protected page that checks for a valid JWT session using `getSession`.
+  - A protected page that uses `getSession` to verify a valid JWT session.
   - Displays a welcome message with the user's email.
-  - Includes a logout button to clear the session.
+  - Includes a logout mechanism (for example, via a logout button integrated in the dashboard).

-### Logout Button (`app/dashboard/LogoutButton.tsx`)
-- **Functionality:**
-  - A client component that sends a POST request to the logout API route to clear the JWT token.
-  - Redirects the user to the login page upon successful logout.

 ## Installation